-During the first six months of 2016, the Board of Directors and Company Committees were evaluated, in addition to another evaluation of Mediaset España's CEO, in compliance with legal regulations and corporate governance recommendations.
-All of the board members took part in the evaluation process.
+The annual evaluation of the Board of Directors and the Company's Committees is added to the one that has been carried out on Mediaset España's CEO, thus complying with the legal regulations and with the recommendations of corporate governance.
+All the directors participated in the evaluation.

-The Audit and Compliance Committee supervised the preparation of a yearly self-evaluation form for the Board of Directors and the Appointments and Remuneration Committee, as well as the Audit and Compliance Committee.
+The Appointments and Remuneration Committee supervised the preparation of a yearly self-evaluation form for the Board of Directors and its Committees.

-This was proposed by the Board of Directors for approval, and subsequently, was shared with each and every board member for completion within a 15-day period.
+This was proposed by the Board of Directors for approval, and subsequently, was shared with each and every board member for completion during a period granted for that purpose.

-After completion, the form was sent to the Secretary to the Board of Directors who, based on the evaluations reflected in each of the forms, prepared a final report which anonymously revealed the Board member evaluations.
+After completion, the form was sent to the Secretary to the Board of Directors who, based on the evaluations reflected in each of the forms, prepared a final report which anonymously revealed the Board member evaluations as well as comments on any issues they had deemed convenient.